 Text References

-Text References (a.k.a Citations)
+Text References (Citations)

-• References should be human and machine readable.
+• References should be human and machine-readable.

-• References should be environment agnostic (i.e., they should not depend on database ids).
+• References should be environment agnostic (i.e., they should not depend on database IDs).

 The following are all valid refs: